Author: Zenoll | Apollo.io Certified Partner

 The Takeaway: Shift to a Revenue Operations Mindset

 This shift in metrics is the first step towards a true Revenue Operations (RevOps) mindset.
-In a RevOps model, marketing, sales, and customer success are a single, integrated team responsible for the entire customer lifecycle, measured by a single metric: revenue.
-If a marketing activity doesn't contribute to one of these core revenue metrics, you should stop doing it.
+In this model, marketing, sales, and customer success are a single, integrated team responsible for the entire customer lifecycle, measured by a single metric: revenue.